yashjadhav3776/Multi-Agent-Debate-DAG-using-LangGraph/README.md

-# Multi-Agent-Debate-DAG-using-LangGraph
+# Multi-Agent Debate DAG
 This project simulates a multi-agent debate system between two AI personas — a Scientist and a Philosopher — on any user-defined topic.
 The debate is modeled as a Directed Acyclic Graph (DAG), where each node represents a distinct role in the discussion pipeline.

 The system runs entirely through a Command-Line Interface (CLI) and demonstrates how structured reasoning, logging, and graph-based workflow design can simulate agent-based debate systems.
 ## What this program does
 - Implements a CLI debate simulation with two persona agents (Scientist vs Philosopher).
 - Exactly **8 rounds** (4 per agent), alternating.